 UNPO membership spans the globe and is composed of a diverse range of peoples, with distinct histories, languages and cultures.
-Often these are under threat due in large part by the fact that the UNPO member peoples are lacking in effective representation at the national level.
+However, despite the incomparable value held in each culture, there are inadequate resources in place to safeguard them, often due in large part by the fact that the UNPO member peoples are lacking in effective representation at the national level.
 This can lead to national policies, particularly around education, that, whether intentionally or not, threaten the existence of the people, their identity, language and culture.

 The ability to freely maintain, promote and celebrate their history, language and culture is a large reason why many of the members of the UNPO have joined the organization.
 Membership in the UNPO provides a forum to celebrate these distinct languages and cultures and promote historical remembrance on the international stage.

 The UNPO aims to be a forum in which our community of over 45 members and 300 million people can find a space where every culture can be celebrated.

 The intrinsic value of cultural diversity

 “Our rich diversity . . . is our collective strength.”
 (Johannesburg Declaration, 2002 in UNESCO, 2021)

 The unique beauty of the rich and varied mosaic of global culture is what defines the human race.
 The existence and protection of cultures allows all people to determine how they want to live their life.
 Engagement with different cultures enriches perspective, experiences, innovation, values, beliefs, and ways of living.
 Intercultural dialogue is a necessity for molding a peaceful and sustainable world for all.
 This is especially true for indigenous and local knowledges that are often marginalized; they are indispensable in the protection of the environment, and the preservation of their culture is paramount for the conservation of biodiversity and climate change mitigation.